to1/backupper/README.md

 ```
   these commands will generate a zip file on the root of your project.

-  if you want to backup your database as well you have to add the database option
+  If you want to backup your database as well you have to add the database option

   ```
   php artisan to1:backup --database=true

   ```
-  This will generate a .gz file with you sql inside.\
+  This will generate a .gz file with you sql inside.

   But you can also backup only your database